appsmithorg/appsmith-docs/website/docs/reference/widgets/table/column-settings.md

 When enabled, this property allows users to modify a field or cell.
 You can then use the Column's **onSubmit** or **onClick** event to run a query to update the data.

-If the property is enabled from the column settings, it won't make the column editable unless it's also enabled from the Table column level.
 Additionally, you can use JavaScript by clicking on *JS* next to the **Editable** property to control it conditionally.
+If you are using JS, make sure to enable the **Editable checkbox** at the Table column level before adding your code.

 <dd>